What Are Nutrient-Dense Foods? 8 Options to Implement in Your Diet

-Nutrient density of a food is the ratio of the relative amount of beneficial nutrients in a food to total calories.
-Some other names for nutrient dense are nutrient rich and micronutrient dense.
+The nutrient density of a food is the ratio of the relative amount of beneficial nutrients in food to total calories.
+Some other names for nutrient-dense are nutrient-rich and micronutrient dense.
 The foods below are the ones with high amounts of health-promoting nutrients but relatively low calories.
 They are low in added sugars, saturated fats, and sodium.

-Two foods can have the same calories, but different nutrient density.
+Two foods can have the same calories but different nutrient densities.
 For example, white rice worth 200 calories and kale worth 200 calories have the same calories, but the kale has a lot more vitamins and minerals than the rice.

 Why Choose Nutrient-Dense Foods?

 One of the differences between hunter-gatherers and modern humans is that they got their nutrition from nutrient-dense foods.
-Whereas, we don’t get as much micronutrients because of industrially produced and processed foods, and also from soil depletion.
+Whereas we don’t get as many micronutrients because of industrially produced and processed foods and also from soil depletion.
 These are some of the factors driving health decline.

 8 Nutrient-Dense Foods To Add To Your Diet